Ingalls Home Care

 Intermittent care brings the best possible care to your home, whether you're coping with an illness, need help after a hospitalization, or find it difficult to leave home on your own.
 Visits are scheduled according to need, may range from daily to once a month, and typically last about one hour or less.

 Your Care Team

-Patients are cared for by a team that may include skilled nurses, certified home health aides, physical therapists, speech therapists, pharmacists and medical social workers.
+Ingalls Home Care patients are cared for by a team that may include skilled nurses, certified home health aides, physical or occupational therapists, speech therapists, pharmacists and medical social workers.

 Our staff delivers care under the direction of the patient's primary physician and develops an individualized plan of care.
 This team approach guarantees the best specialty care for each patient.

 To find a doctor, call Ingalls Care Connection at 800.221.CARE (2273) or click here to search online.